God Bless the Broken Road: Plot summary

 Amber starts to date Cody and her daughter really likes him.
 Her mother never likes to talk about her dead dad.
 Bree feels all alone while her Mom copes with her own grief and low paying job, she wants to become a manager but Rosie refuses to promote her due to her constant tardiness.
 They go to one of Cody's races and he gets in an accident.
 Cody's accident is too much for Amber and she forbids Bree to see him.
 When Bree disobeys her Mom and continues to see Cody, Amber pulls Bree to the van and goes home and Bree angrily tells Amber that she hates her and wishes she had died instead of her Dad.
 Bree throws her plant and breaks it then she runs away and when found says she wants to live with her grandmother.
 Amber prays for an answer.

 Mike Nelson tells Amber about how her husband saved his life.
 His last words were: "You are loved more than you will ever know."
 Mike gives her a cross that Darren had made from IED scraps.
 Amber, Bree and Patti go to Darren's grave and read his last letter together.
 Bree wins the go kart race.
-Cody wins a race at Berlin Speedway.
+Cody wins a race at Berlin Raceway.
 Amber returns to church and is singing Bless the Broken Road.
 A new mustard seed labeled "Faith" is seen growing in the window.